BrightSoul/vscode-html-configurable-autocomplete/README.md

 ## Release Notes

+### 1.4.2 (2020-11-03)

+ - more opportunities of completion: whenever a trigger of a completion item provider captures transformed content, that same content is fed into a definition provider.
+Useful when you need to suggest slot names of custom components.

 ### 1.4.1 (2020-10-28)

  - fixed a bug on completion item providers throwing an exception on a trigger regexp containing optional captures.

 ### 1.4.0 (2020-10-10)